niniet98/FINAL-PROJECT/README.md

-# Predictive Model of Salaries in Job Offers without Salary Information
+# Predictive Model of Salaries in Job Offers

 ## Description